 Gifted and Talented Program Test Overview

-A Gifted and Talented (GT) Program is an educational initiative designed to meet the unique needs of students who demonstrate exceptional abilities, skills, or potential in one or more areas.
+A Gifted and Talented Program Test measures whether a student fits with an educational initiative designed to meet the unique needs of students who demonstrate exceptional abilities, skills, or potential in one or more areas.
 These programs aim to provide enriched, accelerated, or differentiated instruction that challenges advanced learners beyond the standard curriculum.

 - Enrichment Activities: Expanding upon the regular curriculum with deeper, more complex content.